byui-cse/byuids-portfolio/README.md

-# byuids-portfolio
+# BYUI DS Portfolio Template
-## Quarto Portfolio Website Template
+## Building a Quarto Portfolo

 A template for a portfolio developed with Quarto and hosted on GitHub.